sean-lamont/bait/notes/diversity.md

 [//]: # ( Despite the success of the second approach, there are advantages to maintaining a search tree.. &#40;smaller prompt/context, different candidate paths,...)

+## Problem setup
+The AI-ITP problem can be formulated as follows.

+- Given the initial goal $g$, we wish to find a sequence of tactics
+$t_1, t_2, \ldots, t_n$ which when applied to the environment result in a complete proof of $g$.
+- Although approaches exist which attempt to generate the whole proof in a single attempt \cite{todo}, we restrict ourselves to the case where a single tactic is generated at a time.
+- We assume a base model $\pi_{\theta}$ which generates a list of tactics $T$ for a given goal $g$.
+- We further assume we have a filtering model $\pi_{\phi}$ which takes the list of tactics $T$ and returns a subset $t$.
+- ...
+- Following a proof attempt, we have a trace of the (goal, tactic, outcome) tuples, which we use to train our models.
+- The outcome of a tactic results in a three-tuple: (status, time, result)

 ## Tactic Representation
+As discussed in the previous section, we have a dataset of (goal, tactic, outcome) tuples, where the outcome is a three-tuple: (status, time, result).

+Previous work has focused on learning only with the status component, for example by using a reward, seq2seq training over proven status nodes, and by learning a goal scoring function which assigns a score to a goal based on the predicted status.

+This discards a large amount of information about how a tactic affects the environment.
+In this section, we investigate whether it is possible to learn these transitions, and further investigate if this can be encoded in a single tactic representation vector.

+Learning the transition function is a difficult task, as it requires understanding of both the environment, goal and tactic.

+For our primary tactic encoding model, we start with an Encoder-Decoder Transformer.
+The tactic is concatenated with the goal, and the embeddings from the Encoder are computed for all tokens.
+We then generate a single tactic embedding by mean pooling over the tactic tokens.
+This single tactic embedding is then used for the three outcome prediction tasks:
+- Status prediction (classification)
+- Time prediction (regression)
+- Result prediction (autoregressive)

+The status and time prediction tasks share a single-layer MLP, which takes this tactic embedding as input.
+The MLP outputs two final values for the respective tasks, with the status prediction output being passed through a final sigmoid activation.
+We use a binary cross-entropy loss for the status prediction task, and a mean squared error loss for the time prediction task.

+For the result prediction task, we concatenate the tactic embedding with the goal token embeddings, and pass this through the entire Encoder-Decoder Transformer.
+The loss is calculated using a cross-entropy loss between the predicted and actual result tokens.

+We compare this with a model which encodes the tactic separately from the goal.
+We hypothesise that allowing the tactic tokens to attend to the goal tokens will allow the model to better understand the semantics of the tactic.
+We finally compare with a model which uses all tactic tokens, without reducing to a single embedding.

 ### Tactic Embeddings
 ### Experimental setup
+- 2 x A6000 GPUs with 48GB memory each, etc..
+- AdamW optimizer, learning rate 1e-5, batch size 4, etc..
 ### Results
 Single vs Combined vs All tokens for combined error/outcome/time task
 #### Metrics
+- Report BLEU, ROGUE, error accuracy, time MSE, top-K
 #### AutoRater

 ## Tactic Filtering
 ### Determinantal Point Processes
+Determinantal Point Processes (DPPs) are a class of probabilistic models which sample subsets $A$ from a ground set $\mathcal{X}$.
+They provide an elegant way of sampling diverse but high quality subsets, by constructing a likelihood matrix $L$ which captures the similarity between elements in $\mathcal{X}$.
+The probability of sampling a subset $A$ is then proportional to the determinant of the submatrix of $L$ indexed by $A$.
+Geometrically, it is the volume of the parallelepiped spanned by the rows of $L$ indexed by $A$.
+The larger the diversity of the elements in $A$, the larger the volume, and hence the higher the probability of sampling $A$.

 ### Experimental setup
 ### Results
 ### Ablation